From, Reply-To, and Return-Path

 - [Bounces](https://mailrith.com/guides/bounces.md): Understand why the return path matters for failed deliveries.

-- [Choose Delivery Settings](https://mailrith.com/guides/delivery-settings.md): Choose From, Reply-To, tracking, and delivery settings before sending.
+- [Choose Delivery Settings](https://mailrith.com/guides/delivery-settings.md): Choose From, Reply-To, tracking, and delivery settings before you send.

 ## Related Guides